frconor-ebook/meditations/_posts/2025-05-07-our-mother-in-may.md

 But there was a sort of a wooden division that separated one part of the living room from the other, and the place from where he was going to speak and stand and give the get-together was in the second part.

-In the early part when many people were greeting him (it was his first visit back to Spain in many years), they were kissing his hand, they were asking how he was, etc.

-When he eventually got to the place from which he was going to speak, the first thing he started to talk about was the image of Our Lady in that room.
+In the early part when many people were greeting him (it was his first visit back to Spain in many years), they were kissing his hand, they were asking how he was, etc., when he eventually got to the place from which he was going to speak, the first thing he started to talk about was the image of Our Lady in that room.
 This person said that he couldn\'t see the image of Our Lady from where he was.

 It meant that as he passed through the first part of the living room, with all those people greeting him, he found the time to look around for the image of Our Lady.
 In spite of all the chaos and inverted commas and all the greetings, his mind was on one thing.